Docker Container Security

 Are Open Source Vulnerabilities Hidden in Your Containers?

 Docker containers help development and DevOps teams increase agility and accelerate application delivery.
 Yet, with these benefits can come a loss of visibility and control for teams deploying and managing them.
 Containers bundle applications with a lot of software and files you may not know about or want in your production environment.
-As adoption grows, so does the security risk of potential open source vulnerabilities hidden inside them and the need for Docker container security.
+As adoption grows, so does the security risk of potential open source vulnerabilities hidden inside them and the need for secure containers.

 Docker Container Security Before You Deploy